joshbegley/nyt-latest/previous.md

 `The policy that helps inform which match officials are chosen to appoint games in the Premier League, English Football League and Women&#8217;s Super League has been published for the first time.`\
 https://nytimes.com/athletic/5703288/2024/08/15/premier-league-referees-efl-wsl-pgmol/

-**Wrigley Field to hold 4 Big Ten college hockey games after NHL Winter Classic**\
+**Wrigley Field to hold college hockey games after Winter Classic**\
-`CHICAGO — The Big Ten Conference has held football games at Wrigley Field.`\
+`The event, named The Frozen Confines: Big Ten Hockey Series, will include three men’s hockey games and one women’s hockey game.`\
 https://nytimes.com/athletic/5703319/2024/08/15/wrigley-field-nhl-winter-classic-big-ten-hockey/

 **Glenn A. Youngkin**\